strapdata/elassandra-operator/docs/source/operations.rst

 +----------------+-----------------------------------------------------------+
 | ERROR          | An action encountered an error                            |
 +----------------+-----------------------------------------------------------+

+.. note:: ScalingDown a cluster isn't yet managed by the operator

 If the phase is set to *ERROR*, you can check the last error message with the **lastMessage** entry in the CRD status.